YPares/envil/README.md

 and then log out and log back in.

-By default, `envil` will read/write its state in `$HOME/.envil`.
+By default, `envil` will read/write its configuration in `$HOME/.envil`.
+This is what `envil` calls a "statedir", ie. a directory that contains (1) a certain configuration representing the desired state of several environments, and (2) the Nix flakes it generated for those environments.

 Run `envil -h` to see all the commands available.
 For instance, if you clone that repo and `cd` into your local clone, you can run the following:

-- `envil envs -d examples/statedir`: list all the envs defined in the example statedir
+- `envil envs-config -d examples/statedir`: list all the envs defined in the example statedir
+- `envil shell -d examples/statedir`: show a dropdown list of all envs in the example statedir to let you select one.
-- `envil shell devops -d examples/statedir`: open a subshell, with the tools from the `devops` env put in your `PATH`
+  Then open a subshell, where the tools from the selected env are in your `PATH`

 Subshells export the `$SHELL_ENV` env var.
 You can use it in your shell prompt (eg. `PS1` for bash) so it shows which env is activated in the subshell.
 For instance if you use bash, add the following to your `.bashrc`: